shichaoy/mav_localization/README.md

  (such as fovis, demo) to predict the pose of the particle set, then update each particle's weight using Likelihood observation model.

+This package depends on the message defined in [range-flow odometry](https://github.com/shichaoy/rangeflow_odom) package.
+The odometry provides initial guess then the localization corrects the drift.

 <br>

 **Related Paper:**